umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 We need to loop through the log items from the **logResource**.
 Since this includes everything, we need to filter out activities we're not interested in eg, Macro Saves, or DocType Saves.
 Generally we need the entry in the log to have a `nodeId`, a 'logType' of 'save' and an entity type of Media or Content.

-The **entityResource** then has a **getById** method that accepts the Id of the item and the entity 'type' to retrieve useful information about the entity.
-For example, it's Name and Icon.
+The `entityResource` then has a `getById` method that accepts the ID of the item and the entity 'type' to retrieve useful information about the entity.
+For example, its Name and Icon.

 The `getById` method is supported on the following entity types: Document (content), Media, Member Type, Member Group, Media Type, Document Type, Member and Data Type.
 This needs to be defined before we loop through the entries.